Union density: By country

-In the United States in 2015 there were 14.8m union members, and 16.4m people covered by collective bargaining or union representation.
+In the United States in 2015, there were 14.8 million union members and 16.4 million people covered by collective bargaining or union representation.
 Union membership was 7.4% in private sector, but 39% in the public sector.
 In the five largest states, California has 15.9% union membership, Texas 4.5%, Florida 6.8%, New York 24.7% (the highest in the country), and Illinois had 15.2%.

 In December 2021, 14.3% of the Australian workforce were union members; this was a decline of more than 5 percentage points since 2010 and nearly 10 percentage points since 2005.

 In Sweden union density was 68% in 2019.

 In all the Nordic countries with a Ghent system—Sweden, Denmark and Finland—union density is almost 70%.
 In all these countries union density has declined.

-In France while the overall union density is 8%, in companies over 50 employees this level reaches 43%.
+In France the overall union density was 9% in 2019, but with 98% covered by collective agreements.
+Union density is higher in companies over 50 employees.

-US Bureau of Labor in 2010 notes a difference of median income of 200 dollars between union-members (917), and non-union members (717) without indicating if higher salaries link to more unionisation, or the reverse or in mutuality.
+The U.S. Bureau of Labor in 2010 noted a difference of median income of 200 dollars between union-members (917), and non-union members (717) without indicating if higher salaries link to more unionisation, or the reverse or in mutuality.